Three60, Manchester: Planning

 The planning application was submitted to Manchester City Council in April 2020 for two adjacent towers, The Cylinder (subsequently renamed Three60) and The Blade, to form the second phase of developer Renaker's Crown Street development, consisting of a combined total of 855 apartments across 950,000 sqft of residential space.
-Three60 will contain 441 apartments.
-The towers are to be connected at the lower levels by a podium containing 5,200 sqft of commercial space.
+Three60 was to contain 441 apartments.
+The towers were designed to connect at the lower levels by a podium containing 5,200 sqft of commercial space.

 Planning approval was obtained in July 2020.

 Construction

 Construction of the building commenced in 2021.
+In March 2022, the Greater Manchester Combined Authority approved a £62.3 million loan to Renaker for the development project.
+Three60 was expected to be completed by spring 2024, and confirmation of its completion was announced in May of that year.

 The site of the two towers covers 2.7 acres and is next to Chester Road roundabout and the Mancunian Way.